Sustain Our Community

 While we appreciate every single Annual Sustaining Contribution from those who have committed to developing a Sustaining Relationship with Bet Alef, our community still requires contributions and support over and above the budget that those contributions allow.

 By inviting our friends and members into relationship, with a vested interest in the people and pursuits of our community, we believe that we can tap into limitless financial potential.
 We’ve outlined a few specific funds below, but those are merely to inspire you to think of ways in which your contribution and your financial investment support not only the current happenings in our community but lay a groundwork and foundation for us to grow and flourish and reach many more in our community.
-The buttons below will take you to our donation page where you will be able to make a donation towards whichever fund appeals to you.
-If you log in as a member or create a user account, you will be able to split your donation towards multiple funds.

 Michael Geller Fund